Overview

 Risk factors for SCAD include:

-- Female sex.
-Though SCAD can occur in both men and women, it tends to affect women more than men.
+• Being female.
+SCAD can happen to anyone.
+But it tends to affect women more than men.

-- Childbirth.
+• Childbirth.
 Some women who have had SCAD have recently given birth.
-SCAD has been found to occur most often in the first few weeks after delivery, but it can also occur during pregnancy.
+This may be due to changes in hormones and stress on the blood vessels.
+SCAD has been found to occur most often in the first few weeks after delivery.
+But SCAD also can occur during pregnancy.

-- Inherited connective tissue diseases.
-Genetic diseases that cause problems with the body's connective tissues, such as vascular Ehlers-Danlos syndrome and Marfan syndrome, have been found to occur in people who have had SCAD.
+• Genetic conditions affecting connective tissue.
+Ehlers-Danlos and Marfan syndromes have been found to occur in people who have had SCAD.

-- Very high blood pressure.
-Severe high blood pressure can be associated with SCAD.
+• Very high blood pressure.
+Severe high blood pressure can raise the risk of SCAD.

 Complications